sparksp/phills.me.uk/content/experience/volunteering/qsa-coordinator.md

   [menu.main]
     parent = "volunteering"
 +++
-Supporting the administration of the Queen's Scout Award for Leicestershire Scouts.
-Advising members, leaders and commissioners about the award and helping to ensure standards are met.
+I support the administration of the Queen’s Scout Award for Leicestershire Scouts.
+Advising members, leaders and commissioners about the award and helping to ensure that candidates meet the strict standards.